Seren-Hughes/modmixx/README.md

 ![Perspective toxic flagging](docs/images/screenshots/toxic-comment-user-feedback.gif)

 _Perspective API detects not only toxic language but also the perceived toxicity of user comments in real-time.
 The example above shows how a potentially toxic comment "your music is rubbish" is flagged.
-The user is notified instantly and prevented from posting it._
+The user is notified instantly and prevented from posting it.
+When the comment is then changed to "your music is great", it is successfully posted._

 ### User Profile Management